dburriss/dburriss.github.io/_drafts/2021-08-23-reliable-api-part-2.md

 social-img: "img/posts/2019/target-500.jpg"
 published: true
 ---
 In the [previous post](/reliable-apis-part-1) we saw how you can end up with duplicates if using a retry-policy on a call to a non-idempotent endpoint.
-In this post we will look at correcting this and see a subtle way that this can go wrong.
+In this post, we will look at correcting this and see a subtle way that this can go wrong.
 <!--more-->
-When we last saw our young developer, they had learned a lesson about indiscriminate use of retry policy.
+When we last saw our young developer, they had learned a lesson about the indiscriminate use of retry policy.
 This led to some insightful telemetry to be able to monitor when the system landed in an inconsistent state.

-A good thing to!
+A good thing too!
 The e-commerce company our developer works at is expanding into another country and to cope with the increase in buying across 2 countries, they are automating the restocking.
-A sister team has been working with a the data science team to develop an intelligent resupply service that will be making use of the supplier ordering API to automatically create orders.
-Currently inconsistencies only happen once every week or two but with an increase in load, this will start getting even more annoying for both the development team and purchasers.
+A sister team has been working with the data science team to develop an intelligent resupply service that will be making use of the supplier ordering API to automatically create orders.
+Currently, inconsistencies only happen once every week or two but with an increase in load, this will start getting even more annoying for both the development team and purchasers.
 Our young developer has raised that they want to have this fixed and stable before the automation kicks in.

 As a reminder, this is the current design: